 We enlisted the help of good friends of ours at Still Cellars in Longmont (Jason and Sadye) to help us convert our recipes into distilled spirits in a few test runs.
 We shared the results with friends and strangers to rave reviews – and Dry Land Distillers was born.

-Today, we’re opening a craft distillery in the heart of downtown Longmont.
+Dry Land Distillers officially opened in June 2018 right in the heart of downtown Longmont.
 Our spirits are influenced and inspired by Colorado’s lands and the American West’s iconic places.
-Our first production will include a dry land heirloom wheat whiskey, two unique prickly pear spirits, and a dry land spruce gin created with all Colorado native botanicals.
+Our first products are a dry land heirloom wheat whiskey, an award-winning mezcal-style cactus spirits, and a pure cane rum.
+A dry land gin is next on the list; we’re attempting to use only Colorado native botanicals, and discovering it’s a significant challenge…)

 Our journey to create these spirits is not easy – the ingredients are finicky, prickly, hard-to-find, expensive, and at times extremely frustrating.
 But the results are spectacular.
 The spirits are an authentic representation of the land and the environments that created them – complex, rich, sweet, and earthy.